ishaanmane/CSI-Project/README.md

     <td>13.9 knots</td>
   <tr>
 </table>
-<a href="https://journals.ametsoc.org/mwr/article/147/6/2261/344590/Using-Deep-Learning-to-Estimate-Tropical-Cyclone">Wimmers et al. 2019</a> achieved an RMSE of 14.3 knots when using the same HURDAT2 best track dataset to test their model on hurricanes that occurred in 2007 and 2012.
+<a href="https://journals.ametsoc.org/mwr/article/147/6/2261/344590/Using-Deep-Learning-to-Estimate-Tropical-Cyclone">Wimmers et al. 2019</a> achieved an RMSE of 14.3 knots when using the same Tropical Cyclone Formation Indian Ocean Basin best track dataset to test their model on hurricanes that occurred in 2007 and 2012.
 Please note, my table shows <i>validation</i> results, and Wimmers provides <i>test</i> results.

 ## Install and Run the Project
 Following these steps will allow you to run `model.py`, which performs k-fold validation on the model using the downloaded data.
 These instructions use Anaconda for package management and deployment.